hari14s/CluQuest/README.md

 ## Contents

-- **Google Drive Link**: The full Unity game, including all assets and scripts, can be downloaded from [Google Drive](https://drive.google.com/file/d/17v5SdX9eSy48tI-dHF1qdgmV97ekQrSv/view?usp=drive_link).
+- **Google Drive Link**: The full Unity game, including all assets and scripts, can be downloaded from this repo.
 - **Image Targets**: A folder containing all image targets used in the game.

 ## Installation